The Red-White-Red – Card

 Attention

 Before you or your future employer submit the application, you must have decided where you want to live in Austria.
-This is important because there are different branches of the residence authority in Austria.
+This is important because there are different branches of the Immigration Authority in Austria.
 Which of these branches is responsible for you depends on your future place of residence in Austria.
 Once you have decided on a place, a change is complicated and not recommended.
-Please also note that you have to declare your main residence after arriving in Austria and before picking up your residence title.
+Please also note that you have to declare your main residence after arriving in Austria and before picking up your residence permit.
 This means that you already have to look for suitable accommodation during your application procedure.

 Choose one category of the Red-White-Red - Card